13 AdTech Recruiters With Deep Industry Expertise

 Nationality: British

-Jay co-founded Grace Blue, which has grown into one of the largest independent executive search firms in marketing and communications, with teams across the US, Europe, and Asia.
+Jay co-founded Grace Blue, now one of the largest independent executive-search firms in marketing and communications, with teams across the US, Europe, and Asia.

 - X (Twitter): @jayhaines